lingjzhu/CharsiuG2P/README.md

 ### Usage
+Coming soon.

 ### Results
 Results for different models are available at [multilingual_results/](https://github.com/lingjzhu/CharsiuG2P/tree/main/multilingual_results).
 The format is language PER WER.

 ### Pretrained models
 Pretrained models are hosted at [HuggingFace model hub](https://huggingface.co/charsiu) with the prefix "G2P".
+We are still in the process of uploading models.

 ### Training and fine-tuning